WSU-kduncan/3120-cicd-aliAljaffer/README-CD.md

 ## Documentation

-- How to install docker:

-- Container restart script: `restart webhook/services?`

-  - location in instance:

-- setting up a webhook

-  - install adnanh's webhook

-  - how to start it

-- webhook task def file

-  - what it does
-  - location

-- how to configure GH/DH to message listener
+- how to configure GH to message listener
+  - CICD Repo -> Settings -> Webhooks:
+    - for the payload url: `https://54.198.243.204:9000/hooks/restart-whk`

 # Diagramming